albop/tie_archive/rise_of_ai.md

   - a philosophical concept
 - Artificial intelligence: usual definition
   - mimic human intelligence:
-    - problem solving: achieve goal withou being explicitly told how
+    - problem solving: achieve goal without being explicitly told how
     - learning: gets better over time
   - without emotions

 ----

-### How to make the difference between a robot and an AI ?
+### How to make the difference between a robot and a ?

 - Check whether it thinks like a human being
 - Turing test: